ZenonSeth/respec/doc/api.md

 In both cases, the table must be a list of `respec.elements` which will be shown on the form.

+The order of the elements in the list **does not** matter.
+Elements are not positioned by the order they're specified in, but rather entirely by their alignment properties.
+Elements can also be aligned to other elements that are positioned further down the list.

 ## Showing the Form
 Forms can be shown by calling their `:show(playerName, state)` function, where:
 - `playerName` is the player to whom you want to show the form.